 - Remember that infertility does not mean you cannot become parents.
 Keep trying and investigate the possibilities of having help to conceive.

 - Let someone else know what you are going through.
 It may seem like a sensitive topic but remember that about 1 out of 6 couples experience fertility problems at some point, and the support from family, friends or a professional counsellor can be a major help.
+You can also find support or advice elsewhere, like podcasts or social media.
+Follow the link to read our recommendations for podcasts about female infertility.

 Overcoming infertility – becoming parents with help from an egg donor